 Process Group deals with issues pertaining to addiction and alcoholism as well as ongoing recovery.
 Process group provides a time for the clients to process emotions they are having and ask for support from their peers and treatment team.

-After a full morning, clients leave the treatment facility for lunch; some individuals like to eat at their apartment, while others opt to go to a local restaurant with other peers.
+After a full morning, clients leave the treatment facility for lunch; some individuals like to eat at their residence, while others opt to go to a local restaurant with other peers.

 Clients attend a variety of workshops on topics ranging anywhere from anger to shame/guilt to grief/loss to medical issues related to the use of drugs/alcohol.
 These are interactive lectures with room provided for personal reflection and discussion throughout.